pughlab/ConsensusCruncher/README.md

 ### Configuration ###
 Set up config.ini with the appropriate configurations for [fastq2bam] and [consensus] modes.
 Alternatively, you can provide command-line arguments.

 ConsensusCruncher.py processes one sample (2 paired-end FASTQ files or 1 BAM file) at a time.
-A sample script to generate shell scripts for multiple samples is provided under ```[ConsensusCruncher repo]/test/bash_scripts/generate_scripts.sh```.
+A sample script to generate shell scripts for multiple samples is available [here](https://github.com/pughlab/ConsensusCruncher/blob/master/generate_scripts.sh).

 ### Running ConsensusCruncher ###
 ## Individual files ##